NVIDIA/cccl/README.md

 computes the sum of a subset of the array using `cub::BlockRecuce`.
 The sum of each block is then reduced to a single value using an atomic add via `cuda::atomic_ref` from libcudacxx.

-It then shows how the same reduction can be done using Thrust's `reduce` algorithm and compares to the results.
+It then shows how the same reduction can be done using Thrust's `reduce` algorithm and compares the results.

 ```cpp
 #include <thrust/device_vector.h>